edwinm/twitterFeed/README.md

 _twitterFetch shows your latest tweets on your website._

+*Warning: Twitter switched to iframes to embed Twitter widgets and disabled fetching the feed from JavaScript.
+This means twitterFetch is no longer working!
+This repository is onlu for informational purposes.*

 Twitter already offers two options to show your tweets on your website:

 1. [Using a Twitter widget](https://dev.twitter.com/web/overview)